jackericson98/vorpy/README.md

 ## Installation

 1. Clone the repository
-2. From
+2. From a python environment (preferably 3.9) run main.py
-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

 ## Usage